Mealey's Attorney Fees

 November 12, 2025

-MIAMI — A Florida federal magistrate judge recommended that an International Chamber of Commerce (ICC) award resolving a Venezuelan airline shareholder dispute be confirmed, including a more than $118,000 attorney fees award against the respondent for “‘reproachable’” conduct, but declined to award more attorney fees after finding the respondents’ litigation tactics were valid and that any conduct issues were already penalized by the tribunal.
+MIAMI — A Florida federal magistrate judge recommended confirming an International Chamber of Commerce (ICC) award in which a tribunal resolved a Venezuelan airline shareholder dispute and ordered the respondent to pay more than $118,000 in attorney fees for “‘reproachable’” conduct.
+The magistrate did not recommend awarding more attorney fees after finding that the respondents’ litigation tactics were valid and that any conduct issues were already penalized by the tribunal.

 -